Elijah Mitchell Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- Mitchell has had 186 carries for a team-leading 878 rushing yards (54.9 per game) and scored five touchdowns.
+- Mitchell has taken 186 attempts for a team-leading 878 rushing yards (54.9 yards per game) while scoring five touchdowns.

 - He's also tacked on 19 catches for 137 yards (8.6 per game) and one touchdown.